Last Updated on

 6 Best For A Decadent Brunch: Nopa

-Nopa is one of the Top 20 restaurants in San Francisco, and in a city with well over 4,000 restaurants, that’s saying something!
+Nopa is listed as of the 20 best restaurants in San Francisco, and in a city with well over 4,000 restaurants, that’s saying something!
 Most people come here for the wood-grilled burgers (see #4) and the pork chop, but I recommend coming for a decadent brunch.
 It’s not the cheapest place for brunch (or dinner), but it is money well spent.
 Whatever you order, make sure that you also get an order of the Custard French Toast (they also have half orders) – you’ll thank me later.
 You can’t go wrong with any of the other dishes either – they are all finger licking good.
 Try the Butter Basted Eggs with Tasso Spiced Ham, Soft Polenta, Brussels Sprouts, Romesco and Parmesan Reggiano for example, or the Green Chorizo with Pinto Beans, Red Rice, Braised Greens, Feta and a Poached Egg.
 Definitely order a brunch cocktail with your dish – they are amazing.

 Honorary mention: Zuni Café, see #8